Last Updated on March 31, 2025

 #4.
 Admire Piazza dei Signori

-This square is the heart of Padova!
-Here you’ll find the famous astronomical clock from 1344 – and yes, it still works!
+This square is the heart of Padua!
+Here, you’ll find the famous astronomical clock from 1344 – and yes, it still works!
 At night, the square comes alive with people enjoying their aperitivo (the Italian version of happy hour).

 Must-see at the University:

-The botanical garden in Padova is the world’s oldest and a UNESCO Heritage site.
+The botanical garden in Padua is the world’s oldest and a UNESCO Heritage site.
 What you’ll see here:

 It’s quite large with many flowers and plants, and at only 10€ it’s worth the visit.
 Especially beautiful in spring when flowers are blooming or in autumn when it must be spectacular.

-• Sales in Padova for Italian clothes are in January and July
+- Sales in Padua for Italian clothes are in January and July

 #8.
 Wander Through the Historic Jewish Quarter